bunup/typeroll/README.md

 ## Plugin Usage

-Use the `dts()` plugin in your Bun build configuration to automatically generate TypeScript declaration files.
+Use the `dts()` plugin in your Bun build configuration to automatically generate and bundle TypeScript declaration files.

 ```ts
 import { dts } from 'bun-dts';